Cryptodemonz-Github/lilith-slots/doc.md

 ```

 # calculatePrize
 The ruleset is implemented in this function.
 You can read more about the ruleset in the README.md document.
-It invesigates the ruleset with the generated random numbers.
+It investigates the ruleset with the generated random numbers.
 If there's equality, it sends the prize defined in the ruleset.
 ``` javascript
 function calculatePrize(bytes32 requestId) internal {
         require(